 - Make use of lemons.

 The very smell of lemons can really relieve the feeling of nausea.
 It’s advisable to have them at hand to breathe in their odor or just add lemon slices into your cold drinks.
-This will help your stay hydrated and get rid of these annoying condition.
+This will help you stay hydrated and get rid of these annoying conditions.

 - Remember about ginger.